Loonatics Unleashed: Production

 Original character designs under the initial working title of Loonatics originally named from left: Slick, Spaz, Buzz, Duck, Lexi, and Roadster.

 Loonatics Unleashed began as a pitch by Christian and Yvon Tremblay, originally titled The Loonatics using reinterpretations of classic Looney Tunes characters.
 The team presented their pitch to then President of Warner Bros.
 Animation, Sander Schwartz, who responded favorably to the pitch, and after showing the concept to a focus group of kids was given a formal production commitment.
 David Janollari, then President of Kids' WB expressed enthusiasm for the series and referred to it as "a great way to take the classic Looney Tunes franchise that has been huge with audiences for decades and bring it into the new millennium".

 The Loonatics were first unveiled to the public in February 2005 with a live-action/animated promotional short that featured the characters with early designs and names such as Zadavia being originally named Maxima.
 The reveal of Loonatics, in particular the characters' more angular and imposing designs, was met with ire throughout the Looney Tunes fandom.
 A petition demanding a change to the Loonatics designs garnered 85,000 signatures.
 The petition garnered enough of a response that Warner Bros.
 Animation issued a statement that the circulated drawings were early preliminary designs that had been since modified with softer, less imposing features.
+Ace's original planned name of Buzz Bunny was likely changed due to a similarly named character created by Metin Seven as well sharing the name with a sex toy.

 In September 2006, The CW presented its lineup for the 2006–07 Saturday Morning schedule with Loonatics Unleashed returning for a second season, with the press release describing the show as a "breakout hit".
+The show was credited with helping Kids' WB become No.1 in key demographics including boys 6-11 and tweens 9-14 and while Pokémon: Advanced Battle was the number one program overall, Loonatics Unleashed managed to tie for second place against Nickelodeons The Fairly OddParents.

 In March 2007, The CW presented its lineup for the 2007–08 Saturday Morning schedule with Loonatics Unleashed no longer among the shows scheduled to air.